Cancer Biology PhD Program

 The Cancer Biology Ph.D.
 Program is a collaborative effort between the Moffitt Cancer Center and the University of South Florida, designed to prepare young scientists to meet the future challenges of cancer research.

-The Program utilizes an integrated curriculum that incorporates training in multiple disciplines encompassing immunology, immunotherapy, cancer genetics, cell and molecular biology, signal transduction, drug discovery, functional genomics, proteomics, bioinformatics, chemistry, and translational cancer therapies.
+Each major in the Program utilizes an integrated curriculum that provides specialize training in the area of focus plus broader training across the cancer research spectrum encompassing immunology, immunotherapy, cancer genetics, cell and molecular biology, signal transduction, drug discovery, functional genomics, proteomics, bioinformatics, chemistry, and translational cancer therapies.

 Students will have the opportunity to interact with premier investigators in all of these fields and select them for Ph.D. mentoring.
 Emphasis will be placed on hands-on training and students will have his or her course work tailored to their primary interest.
 Cancer research is a vitally important and growing field of research.
 Our graduates will be positioned to lead the way to the future prevention and cure of cancer.